cekkr/AutoInvert-Chrome/README.md

 # AutoInvert
 ## A Google Chrome extension for the _Dark Mode_ in every website!

-AutoInvert inverts pages colors (but not their images!) on Google Chrome to **reduce strain on eyes and improve readability at night, keeping the setting for the domains where it was activated**.
+AutoInvert inverts pages colors (but not their images!) on Google Chrome to **reduce strain on eyes and improve readability at night, keeping the setting in every tab of the domains where it's active**.
-#### Get the dark mode (or light mode) on unsupported websites, activate and deactive with an unique button!
+### Get the dark mode (or light mode) on unsupported websites, activate and deactive with an unique button!

 ![AutoInvert](https://i.ibb.co/ZK1SLJK/big-logo-cover-freestyle.png)